skeet1/Red_Black_Tree/README.md

 ![recoloring steps](https://github.com/skeet1/Red_Black_Tree/blob/main/img/recoloring_in_first_four_cases.svg?raw=true)

-When the uncle's color is black then the process will be a little bit complicated, and four each case there's a diffrenct process.
+When the uncle's color is black then the process will be a little bit complicated, and for each case there's a diffrenct process.

-GeeksForGeeks explain that better than me https://www.geeksforgeeks.org/insertion-in-red-black-tree/
+GeeksForGeeks explain that better than me https://www.geeksforgeeks.org/insertion-in-red-black-tree/ to understand more the insertion part watch this video : https://youtu.be/JDmWPWFKliE

+## DELETION

+deletion in red black tree it's more complicated than insertion.

+first of all let's think logiclly, which rule will be break if we execute the binary search tree deletion process, if we delete a black node, here the rule number 5 is broken, and then you will see something called double-black.

+Check this article in GeeksForGeeks https://www.geeksforgeeks.org/deletion-in-red-black-tree/ after that, watch this video : https://youtu.be/JDmWPWFKliE